Palks-Studio/invoice-receipt/README.md

 - Auto-detected invoice list with client, reference and period
 - Single or batch stamping
 - Client-structured ZIP export for direct forwarding
-- Red stamp overlaid on the original PDF via FPDI
+- Red payment stamp overlaid on the original PDF using FPDI
 - Password-protected interface with brute-force protection
 The engine does not rely on any database.